 What are the results of a bodywork process?

 Every process lasts an individual length of time.
 The process ends when the set goal is reached.
 Further results include:

 - increased ability to relax

-- a different approach to deal with symptoms and pain, anxieties and frustration
+- a different approach to deal with pain, anxieties and frustration

 - heightened self-confidence and serenity with respect to everyday life challenges

-In case you want to find out if a learning process is right for you, simply come over and find out during a session!
+In case you want to find out if holistic bodywork is right for you, simply come over and find out during a session!